-Please join the German campaign to send the existing US nuclear weapons back home, and to halt production of the new B61-12 nuclear bomb, scheduled to be built in the US by 2020 and deployed in five European countries - Italy, Belgium, Holland, Turkey, and Germany.
+Please join the German campaign to send the existing U.S. nuclear weapons back home, and to halt production of the new B61-12 nuclear bomb, scheduled to be built in the U.S. by 2020 and deployed in five European countries - Italy, Belgium, Holland, Turkey, and Germany.

-We invite anti-nuclear, environmental peace and human rights activists from Europe and the US to our camp at the main gate of the military base in Büchel with emphasis on young people!
-The international

-Action Camp is part of our 20 weeks of action from March 26th to August 9th (Nagasaki memorial day).
-Twenty weeks represent the 20 B61 H-bombs at Büchel.
+We invite anti-nuclear, environmental peace and human rights activists to our peace camp July 08-to-16, 2019, at the main gate of the Büchel Air Base in Germany with emphasis on young people!
+The international Action Camp is part of our 20 weeks of action from March 26th to August 9th (Nagasaki memorial day).
+Twenty weeks represent the 20 B61 H-bombs still at Büchel AB.
 Our peace camp includes networking, vigils, and nonviolent civil resistance.

-This international week will be the second uniting European activists with anti-nuclear resistance in the US-the country where construction of the bomb is taking place.
-In 2017, 11 activists from the US joined together with dozens from

-Holland, Belgium and France, and the International Youth Group from Mutlangen, Germany - and on July 17 personally handed a copy of the new Nuclear Weapons Treaty Ban to the commander of the air base (see picture).
+The international week will be the third uniting Europen activists with anti-nuclear resistance in the U.S. - the country where construction of the bomb is taking place.
+In 2018, 10 activists from the U.S. joined together with dozens from Holland, Belgium and France, and the International Youth Group from Mutlangen, Germany.
+On July 17, 2017 US delegates personally delivered a copy of the new Nuclear Weapons Treaty Ban to the commander of the air base.